Man faked brain cancer to get donations, police say

 Police said O'Connell, who is unmarried and unemployed, solicited donations to help him in his fight against a cancerous brain tumor.

-Someone tipped off police that O'Connell's illness was not legitimate and their investigation revealed that he was not ill on merely soliciting donations and food for his own personal use.
+Someone tipped off police that O'Connell's illness was not legitimate and their investigation revealed that he was not ill, but was merely soliciting donations and food for his own personal use.

 Following his arrest, O'Connell was given a summons and released.